A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Complex mobility matrix

 \section{Complex mobility matrix}

-As an example of application of the above results, we discuss the complex mobility matrix of a random walk on a torus with heterogeneous jump rates.
+As an example of application of the results in Section \ref{sec_OSS}, we discuss the complex mobility matrix of a random walk on a torus with heterogeneous jump rates.
 To this aim, given an integer $N\geq 1$, we consider the torus $ \bbT^d_N:=\bbZ^d/N\bbZ^d$.